 - a) age;

 - b) disability;

 - c) race or ethnicity;

 - d) sex or gender identity;

 - e) sexual orientation; or

+- f) pregnancy, potential pregnancy or breastfeeding; or

-- f) religion.
+- g) religion.

 Recruitment and Screening means the child safety recruitment and screening requirements adopted and implemented by Relevant Organisations to help ensure the safety of Children participating in netball, as outlined in Appendix 5.